Perles configuration

 In geometry, the Perles configuration is a system of nine points and nine lines in the Euclidean plane for which every combinatorially equivalent realization has at least one irrational number as one of its coordinates.
-It can be constructed from the diagonals and symmetry lines of a regular pentagon, omitting one of the symmetry lines.
-In turn, it can be used to construct higher-dimensional convex polytopes that cannot be given rational coordinates, having the fewest vertices of any known example.
+It can be constructed from some of the diagonals and symmetry lines of a regular pentagon, and their crossing points.
 All of the realizations of the Perles configuration in the projective plane are equivalent to each other under projective transformations.